Early Childhood Intervention Program (ECIP)

-The ECIP is a multi-sensory preschool program that serves both children with special needs and typically developing children from the Somerville Community.
+The ECIP is a multi-sensory preschool program that serves both children with and without Individualized Education Plans (IEP) from the Somerville Community.
 ECIP has a mix of substantially separate classes and integrated classes.
 The integrated classes consist of up to 15 students in which less than half of the children have an identified disability.

 Who are the people in the ECIP classrooms?

 Each class is led by a highly trained certified Special Education teacher.

 In addition to the classroom teacher, each room has a paraprofessional who has experience working with different types of learners.

 A Speech Pathologist, Occupational Therapist, Physical Therapist and School Adjustment Counselor may provide services to the children who have an individualized education program (IEP).

 In order to be considered for a placement in an integrated classroom, the potential peers must be three years old by August 31, 2023 and a resident of Somerville.
 All peer students must be fully toilet trained with no pull ups.

 Parents/guardian should carefully consider the list of questions offered on this website to help them decide if their child would be a good peer for this program.

 If your child is accepted into the program as a peer, and has a happy and successful year, the staff strongly recommends that your child continue in the program for a second year.

 How would my child benefit from being a community peer?